bukosabino/justicio/README.md

 * Generate smart questions from an article
 * Use OpenAI Moderation API to filter wrong behaviours from users: https://platform.openai.com/docs/guides/moderation
 * Create an OpenAI plugin

+# Want to help develop the project?

+You are welcome!
+Please, contact us to see how you can help.

+* @bukosabino
+* @adantart